Bridge to Bridge

-The Bridge to Bridge is a water skiing race held on the outskirts of Sydney, Australia.
+The Bridge to Bridge refers to both a water skiing race and also a power boating race held on the outskirts of Sydney, Australia.
 It commences at Brooklyn Bridge and traverses the Hawkesbury River for 112 kilometres to Windsor Bridge.

-The inaugural event was held in 1961.
+The inaugural water skiing event was held in 1961.

+The inaugural power boating event was held in 1933.

 Incidents

 In 2013 Sarah Teelow was killed after suffering an atlanto-occipital dislocation.